zerolawtech/ZAP-Tech/docs/security-token.rst

     After the contract is deployed it must be associated with the issuer via ``IssuingEntity.addToken``.
 It is not possible to mint tokens until this is done.

     At the time of deployment the initial authorized supply is set, and the total supply is left as 0.
-The issuer may then mint tokens by calling ``mint`` directly or via a module.
+The issuer may then mint tokens by calling ``SecurityToken.mint`` directly or via a module.
 See :ref:`security-token-mint-burn`.

     .. code-block:: python